 Plastic bag and plastic straw bans are just two types of laws, but legislators are also working on laws that protect open spaces, wildlife, increase renewable energy, and more.

 Bold moves are being made at the state level: California, followed recently by New Mexico, has set its own fuel economy and pollution standards for cars.
 New York State passed a landmark climate protection act, setting the state on an ambitious goal of 100% carbon neutrality by the middle of the century.
+New Jersey passed one of the most comprehensive single-use paper and plastic bans in the country.

 What Can You Do?